 e For where the previous test case was either case 9 or case 18, and a false negative (FN) was recorded in the second testing interval, so Tn+1 becomes Tn, Tn+2 becomes Tn+1, and new data assigned is to Tn+2 as testing continues.

-N/A1 The classification is subject to the treatment of the data points surrounding a true negative outlier, as applied and explained by the manufacturer in accordance with provisions of paragraph 6.1.7.3. a).
+N/A1 The classification is subject to the treatment of the data points surrounding a true negative outlier, as applied and explained by the manufacturer in accordance with provisions of paragraph 6.1.7.3. (a).

-N/A2 A classification does not apply as the data points from the specific test run will be discarded in accordance with provisions of paragraph 6.1.7.4. a), as the drowsiness ratings of the participant are likely unreadable.
+N/A2 A classification does not apply as the data points from the specific test run will be discarded in accordance with provisions of paragraph 6.1.7.4. (a), as the drowsiness ratings of the participant are likely unreadable.

 N/A3 A classification does not apply due to the provisions of paragraph 6.1.5.1.